Measuring climate risk

 By David Scalzetti, CFA - Senior Regulatory Products Director, ICE Data Services

-First, a little background: ICE Data Services has recently collaborated with risQ to provide cutting edge climate risk data to the municipal bond ecosystem.
+First, a little background: ICE Data Services has collaborated with risQ to provide cutting edge climate risk data to the municipal bond ecosystem.
 For individual municipal bonds, this collaboration allows us to offer risQ calculated value-at-risk (VaR) forecasts for various time periods into the future for a number of climate-related hazards, including wildfire risk, coastal flooding risk, hurricane risk, etc. These VaR metrics are available to measure overall exposures but can be tailored for specific vulnerabilities of the municipality including GDP, job creation, retail sectors, property values, etc.

 What is most interesting about this from a data-driven risk management perspective is that this data is not yet factored into how municipal bonds trade in the secondary market, thus ”A Tale of Two Munis”: